Visiting the Alhambra in Granada is a very special experience.

 This is not a place to wing it.
 As it is one of the most popular attractions in Spain, you will need to plan your Alhambra visit in advance.

 The daily number of visitors to the Alhambra is limited to 6,600.
-Visitors to the Nasrid Palaces is further limited to 300 per half-hour.
+Visitors to the Nasrid Palaces are further limited to 300 per half-hour.

-You need to buy a ticket to visit the Nasrid Palaces, Generalife and the Alcazaba.
+You need to buy a ticket to visit the Nasrid Palaces, Generalife and the Alcazaba and these tickets sell out early.
+Tickets are available up to one year in advance.

 Buying Alhambra tickets in advance